dobryakov/snowplow-package/README.md

-The Snowplow javascript tracker and php collector package, with Apache mod_rewrite example.
+The cross-site javascript tracker and collector package based on Snowplow.

+This is a very early and fast prototype written by very dirty code.
+Please use it only for education purposes.